On the Bogolyubov-Ruzsa lemma: Concluding remarks and applications

-The paper \cite{TS.NOB} was a major breakthrough in proving the first good bounds for (a slight variant of) Theorem \ref{thm.main}; it was essentially shown that one could take
+The paper \cite{sch::1} was a major breakthrough in proving the first good bounds for (a slight variant of) Theorem \ref{thm.main}; it was essentially shown that one could take

-for torsion-free or bounded-exponent abelian groups.
+for torsion-free or bounded-exponent Abelian groups.

-Indeed, it should be clear that while we don't use \cite{TS.NOB} directly in the proof of Theorem \ref{thm.main}, it has had a considerable influence on the present work and the applications which now follow are from the end of that paper as well.
+Indeed, it should be clear that while we do not use \cite{sch::1} directly in the proof of Theorem \ref{thm.main}, it has had a considerable influence on the present work and the applications which now follow are from the end of that paper as well.